eengnr/openharmonie/README.md

 ### Skills and basic software setup

-- openHAB (Openhabian) is set up and running on Raspberry Pi 4 (Bullseye with openHAB 4.1.1 at time of writing)
+- openHAB (Openhabian) is set up and running on Raspberry Pi 5 (Bookworm with openHAB 4.2.1)
 - openHAB has the JavaScript binding installed and the openhab_rules_tools
 - Knowledge about how to use openHAB is already available
 - Raspbian Lite is set up and running on Raspberry Pi Zero W (Bullseye)